neutronpy/neutronpy/README.rst

     pip install neutronpy

-Note: the channel ``mmcauliffe`` is required for pyqt5, so that the resolution calculator gui can be used after installation by executing ``neutronpy`` from the command-line.
 See Installation for more detailed instructions.

 Documentation
 -------------